-Waitress CV Example, Writing Tips & Questions
+Waitress CV Examples & Templates

-- 30% higher chance of getting a job
+- 30% higher chance of getting a job‡

-- 42% higher response rate from recruiters
+- 42% higher response rate from recruiters‡

 Our customers have been hired at:*Foot Note

 If you want to land job interviews and get through your job search more quickly and with more success, you need an impressive CV for your applications.
 Writing an attention-grabbing CV is an achievable task when you have the right guidance and tips.
-Attached below you’ll find a waitress CV example that shows you the most important components and formatting of this document.
-Look over these tips to get started on writing and fine-tuning your tailored waitress CV.

 Waitress CV example (text version)